Pal Joey (musical): 2008 Broadway revival

 Producer Marc E. Platt, along with Richard Greenberg (who had written the 1992 Boston adaptation) and director Joe Mantello planned a revival for fall 2007, which was postponed.
 The Roundabout Theatre Company and Platt presented a limited engagement, with previews beginning on November 14, 2008, officially opening on December 18, 2008, and closing on March 1, 2009.
 The original book by John O'Hara had undergone substantial "adaptation" by Greenberg, eliminating characters and reassigning songs.
 This new production also included a song for Joey that was cut prior to the 1940 Broadway premiere, "I'm Talkin' to My Pal" (first rediscovered and used in the 1995 Encores production and recording), and also interpolated two Rodgers & Hart songs, which were sung by Joey and Linda: "Are You My Love?" (from the 1936 film Dancing Pirate) and "I Still Believe in You" (from the 1930 musical Simple Simon).
 Mantello directed, with choreography by Graciela Daniele.
 The production starred Stockard Channing as Vera, Martha Plimpton as Gladys, Matthew Risch as Joey, Jenny Fellner as Linda, and Robert Clohessy as Mike.
 The set designer was Scott Pask, with costumes by William Ivey Long and lighting by Paul Gallo.
 Advance publicity for the show included a full page spread in the November issue of Vogue, featuring Christian Hoff in costume as Joey.
 Hoff began previews as Joey, but when he was forced to leave the production on November 22, 2008, due to an injury, his understudy, Matthew Risch, took over the part.
 Risch had previously appeared on Broadway in featured roles in Chicago and Legally Blonde.

 2023 City Center production

-In May 2023, New York City Center announced that it will stage a production as its annual fall gala presentation.
-The production will feature a new book by Richard LaGravenese and Daniel Beaty, choreography by Savion Glover, and direction by Glover and Tony Goldwyn.
-Casting will feature Brooks Ashmanskas as Melvin, Loretta Devine as Lucille (replacing the originally announced Jennifer Holliday in a role newly created for this production due to scheduling conflicts), Aisha Jackson as Linda, Elizabeth Stanley as Vera, and Ephraim Sykes as Joey.
-The show is scheduled to run for 7 performances from November 1 to 7, 2023.
+In May 2023, New York City Center announced that it would stage a production as its annual fall gala presentation.
+The production would feature a new book by Richard LaGravenese and Daniel Beaty, choreography by Savion Glover, and direction by Glover and Tony Goldwyn.
+Casting would feature Brooks Ashmanskas as Melvin, Loretta Devine as Lucille (replacing the originally announced Jennifer Holliday in a role newly created for this production due to scheduling conflicts), Aisha Jackson as Linda, Elizabeth Stanley as Vera, and Ephraim Sykes as Joey.
+The show ran for 7 performances from November 1 to 7, 2023.